nilanyK/ESILV---Python-For-Data-Analysis---Project-2023/README.md

-# ESILV - Python for data analysis - project 2023
+# ESILV - Python for data analysis - Project 2023

-This repository contains all files related to the project assignment of the course Python For Data Analysis.
+This repository contains all files related to the final rpoject of the course Python For Data Analysis.
+The goal of this end-of-semester project is to analyze a dataset, build a predictive model, and implement an API.